 The moment you find out about your pregnancy is perhaps the most crucial stage of the entire process.
-Therefore, get an appointment as soon as possible with your gynaecologist to find out whether your pregnancy falls in the low-risk or high-risk category.
+Therefore, get an appointment as soon as possible with your gynecologist to find out whether your pregnancy falls in the low-risk or high-risk category.

 Your doctor would also help resolve all the issues that you might face during the preliminary stages of your gestation period.
 You will be advised on the medications that you need to take and the exercises which you need to do.
 You will also be acquainted with the activities that would be off-limits at this stage.

 Your doctor would be in a better position to notice the healthy and unhealthy signs in your body and guide you accordingly.
-A gynaecologist also gives you the mental support that you and your baby are in safe hands and that you are doing everything in your hand to ensure that your baby enters this world in the healthiest way possible.
+He/She also gives you the mental support that you and your baby are in safe hands and that you are doing everything in your hand to ensure that your baby enters this world in the healthiest way possible.

 You will also notice a lot of changes going on within your body that may range from persistent headaches to cramping and heavy bleeding.
 You should let all of your symptoms be known to your doctor so that he or she can assess what is going on with you and help you as required.